s319848/DNLP-project-2025/README.md

   Total expected runtime: about 15m

 ### Second-extension
-Contains the file used to develop the second extension
+Contains the file used to develop the second extension:

 - ```Frequent_POS_sequence_Extraction.ipynb``` contains the extraction of frequent POS combinations found in keywords of the ground truth (20% of Krapivin2009 has been evaluated).
 Combinations are found through 2 different methods.
 Results for both methods are saved in csv files, respectively ```keywords_combinations_method_one``` and ```keywords_combinations_method_two```.
 It can be launched as it is since it retrieves the model from GitHub.
     Total expected runtime: about 1h 10m